 Investment Advisory and Management Agreement: OFS Advisor manages the day-to-day operations of, and provides investment advisory services to, the Company pursuant to an investment advisory and management agreement (the "Investment Advisory Agreement").
 On June 2, 2022, the Board unanimously voted to approve the continuation of the Investment Advisory Agreement for one year.
 Under the terms of the Investment Advisory Agreement, OFS Advisor is responsible for: (i) determining the composition of the portfolio, the nature and timing of the changes to the portfolio and the manner of implementing such changes; (ii) identifying, evaluating and negotiating the structure of the investments made (including performing due diligence on prospective investments); (iii) closing and monitoring the investments made; and (iv) providing other investment advisory, research and related services as required.
 OFS Advisor is a subsidiary of OFSAM and a registered investment advisor under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 OFS Advisor's services under the Investment Advisory Agreement are not exclusive, and it and its members, officers and employees are free to furnish similar services to other persons and entities so long as its services to the Company are not impaired.
-OFS Advisor also serves as the investment adviser to CLO funds and other assets, including OFS Capital Corporation and Hancock Park Corporate Income, Inc.
+OFS Advisor also serves as the investment adviser to CLO funds, separately-managed accounts and other assets, including OFS Capital Corporation and Hancock Park Corporate Income, Inc. Additionally, OFS Advisor serves as a sub-advisor to investment companies managed by an affiliate.

 OFS Advisor receives fees for providing services, consisting of two components: a base management fee ("Base Management Fee") and an incentive fee ("Incentive Fee").
-The Base Management Fee is calculated and payable quarterly in arrears and equals an annual rate of 1.75% of the Company's "Total Equity Base", defined as the NAV of the Company's shares of common stock and the paid-in capital of the Company's preferred stock.
+The Base Management Fee is calculated and payable quarterly in arrears and equals an annual rate of 1.75% of the Company's "Total Equity Base", defined as the sum of the net asset value of the Company's common stock and the paid-in capital of the Company's preferred stock.
 Base Management Fees are paid by the holders of our shares of common stock and are not paid by holders of preferred stock, or the holders of any other types of securities that the Company may issue.
 Base Management Fees for any partial calendar quarter are prorated based on the number of days in such quarter.
 The Base Management Fee does not increase when the Company borrows funds, but will increase if the Company issues preferred stock.
+The Base Management Fee is calculated before the determination of any Incentive Fee for the quarter, as further described below.